RBC has long been the biggest bank in Canada in terms of deposits and in recent years they have become neck and neck with TD.

 The first is to always redeem your points for flights using their special flight rewards chart.
 That way you’ll get a 2%+ return on your spending.
 If you choose other rewards, you’ll likely drop down to a 1% return or below.

 The second is to transfer your points 1:1 to British Airways Avios miles and redeem them on British Airways or one of their oneworld airline alliance partners.
 You can get up to a 3% return (or more) doing this depending on the flights booked.
 RBC also offers transfer bonuses between 30% and 50% multiple times a year when you transfer to Avios, increasing your value further.

 The RBC WestJet World Elite Mastercard is also worth mentioning because of the once-annually reduced price companion fair that it comes with.
-You can get a second ticket when you purchase a first one at the regular price for as little as $99 inside Canada and the continental USA.
+You can get a second ticket when you purchase your first one at the regular price for as little as $99 inside Canada and the continental USA.

 You also get free checked bags for you and up to 8 accompanying passengers.
 Definitely worth it for regular WestJet passengers.